cmartin081498/Pokemon-Type-Classifcation/README.md

 pokebase 1.3.0

 ## Usage
-Run pokemon_data.py this will create a JSON pokemon dataset set the varibles to decied how many pokemon you want and how many moves are you taking into account
+Run pokemon_data.py this will create a JSON pokemon dataset.
+Set the varibles to decied how many pokemon you want and how many moves are you taking into account
 Run project_KNN.py this will train and test KNN and return the best estimator, micro recall, micro f1 score, hamming loss score and hamming score

 ## Note